All Episodes

 I did notice that a little bit in the beginning, but I was paying more attention to the substance.

-It was different from the Philadelphia route.
+It was different from the Philadelphia right.

 So what does that mean?

-That's a neurological indicator.
+That's a neurological indicator, definitely.

-I don't I'm not a physician.
+I'm not a physician.

 I don't know what it means.

-Would it be possible for them to medicate her as such so she could get through the debate?
+But the other thing that struck me, you asked the neurologist that you spoke with, would it be possible for them to medicate her as such so she could get through the debate?

 And the physician said yes.

-Um she started out slow and with these abnormal eye movements, and then she picked up steam.
+She started out slow and with these abnormal eye movements, and then she picked up steam.

-And I'm wondering if they gave her the medication and timed it so that it would have its maximum effect at a certain time during that uh debate.
+And I'm wondering if they gave her the medication and timed it so that it would have its maximum effect at a certain time during that debate.

-Uh I think there's something more here.
+Uh, I think there's something more here.

 And today I heard on another uh program that Hillary was at Fort Pierce and at a rally, and she was doing throat clearing.

-And that may be a sign of a diminished gag reflex.
+And that may be a sign of a diminished gag reflex, um, something called like dysphagia.

-I mean, I can't totally completely say that I know what it is, but it is fascinating to listen and watch and observe, and and she doesn't remember because of a fall that she was ever briefed on email security and on cybersecurity.
+I mean, I can't totally completely say that I know what it is, but it is fascinating to listen and watch and observe.

 I find that hard to believe.